 - The human reason (Part A) – One of the top considerations of anyone who wants to optimize their site should be user experience (UX).
 Waiting for a site to load can make a person feel stuck in the technological vortex.
 Slow load times cause frustration, and that means poor UX and rapid flight from your site to one that won’t feel like it’s wasting the user’s time.
 Put another way, the people visiting your site like feeling control.

 - The human reason (Part B) – Our attention spans and memories are shorter and less reliable than we like to think.
 When we wait, the data in our short-term memories starts to deteriorate, and we become less capable of meaningfully connecting what we are experiencing.
 That’s the essential argument offered by Jakob Nielsen, Ph.D. of the Nielsen Norman Group, and it makes sense.

 How to test a live site

 There are numerous tools online to determine the speed of your site in its current setting.
 One of the most reliable ones is through Google.
 Go to Webmaster Tools > Other Resources > PageSpeed Insights.
 You’ll get a score from 1 to 100, along with notes on why your site is slower than it could be and recommendations to optimize it.

-That’s for testing speed of a live site, though.
+That’s for testing the speed of a live site, though.
 Things get trickier when you want to test the speed of a hosting service before you sign on as a client.
-The below discussion details a customer that is concerned with speed, along with the tool we recommend to showcase the strong performance of our network.
+The below discussion details a customer concerned with speed, along with the tool we recommend to showcase the strong performance of our network.